 I haven’t given up because there are still people out there worth electing, if only we could elect enough of them.
-And if only enough of them would run, because these days we’re talking about only a very tiny percentage of those who run.
+And if only enough of them would run, because these days we’re talking about only a very tiny percentage of those who make themselves available.
 The good people are probably down in the single digits, because so few good candidates are willing to subject themselves to the process.

 But as I said, we have some, and I’m grateful for each one.
 You’ll recall how pleased I was when Russell Ott became my state senator back in November.
 I had done what I could to help make it happen — doing such pitifully small things as going around and talking neighbors into putting up yard signs for him, and introducing him to friends and family a couple of times.
 Maybe I got him one vote, or even two — for which, if it’s so, I’m proud.
 But obviously, a lot of people were doing small things like what I did.
 And Russell was doing plenty all by himself.